stashed/percona-xtradb/docs/clustered.md

 Now, we need to create a `RestoreSession` CRD pointing to the newly created restored database.

-In Percona XtraDB, the RestoreSesson object contains some different configurations unlike other databases supported by KubeDB.
+In Percona XtraDB, the RestoreSession object contains some different configurations unlike other databases supported by KubeDB.
 To restore Percona XtraDB, Stash operator will create the required number of PVCs and mount the data in the data directory `/var/lib/mysql` with proper ownership and permission.
-After completing the PVC creation, KubeDB then creates Appbinding, Secret, Services, etc. objects.
+After completing the PVC creation, KubeDB then creates AppBinding, Secret, Services, etc. objects.

 Below is the contents of YAML file of the RestoreSession CRD that we are going to create to restore the backed up data into the newly created database provisioned by PerconaXtrDB CRD named `restored-xtradb-cluster`.